Logo

 This metric focuses on the value newly hired candidates add to the organization's culture and business.
 It helps employers understand the percentage of onboarded candidates who have significantly contributed to the company and gotten along well with their teammates.

-The 14 key recruitment objectives for attracting the right talent
+The 14 key objectives of recruitment and selection for attracting the right talent

 There are numerous recruitment objectives to pursue top talent and ensure a smooth and efficient selection and recruitment process.
 Following are the fourteen objectives set for a talent acquisition expert: